Ecommerce SEO Guide : How Online Stores Can Drive Organic Traffic in 2021

 Not only does content marketing increase your traffic - and ultimately your sales - it also makes it easier for you to build links to your site and increase your domain authority.

-Trust me when I say its a lot easier to build links to high-quality blog content over a product or category page.
+Trust me when I say it’s a lot easier to build links to high-quality blog content over a product or category page.

 So how do you do it?